itefano/flask-react-chat-app-socketio/README.md

 ## Database setup (PostgreSQL):

 > Note: if you want to start the app as is, you must [install postgreSQL first](https://www.postgresql.org/download/).
-You can tweak the database language if you wish by editing the `.env` file and replace the dialect and log info with your own stuff.
+You can tweak the database language if you want by editing the `.env` file and replace the dialect and log info with your own stuff.

 Db creation (via models): `python3 ./api/init_db.py`